ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/governance.md

 # Governance contracts

-In TON, a set of special smart contracts controls consensus parameters for node operation - including TVM, catchain, fees, and chain topology - as well as how these parameters are stored and updated.
+In TON, a set of special smart contracts controls consensus parameters for node operation - including TVM, catchain, fees, and chain topology - and how these parameters are stored and updated.
 Unlike older blockchains that hardcode these parameters, TON enables transparent on-chain governance.
-The current governance contracts include the **Elector**, **Config**, and **DNS** contracts, with future plans to expand (e.g., extra-currency **Minter**).
+The current governance contracts include the **Elector**, **Config**, and **DNS** contracts, with expansion plans (e.g., extra-currency **Minter**).

 ## Elector